Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## DEPLOYMENT
 My website is deployed in [GitHub](https://github.com/) as it can host open-source projects of HTML, CSS and JavaScript.
-To deploy the website, I follow the below steps, once I login [GitHub](https://github.com/login)
+To deploy the website, I follow the below steps from the login screen of [GitHub](https://github.com/login)
 1. Go to **repositories** that can be accessed from **1** or **1 - 1**<br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/deployment/deployment1.png)</br></br>